bobmonsour/faustotasca/src/pages/san-diego.md

   <iframe width="1200" height="675" src="https://www.youtube.com/embed/OZIxDF8x9dE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>

-Our Lady of the Rosary Church, still much beloved by the community, in 2020, an extensive restoration process was undertaken to bring new life into the Church and its artwork.
-Local TV station KUSI broadcast three videos documenting the restoration, each featuring interior designer, Joan Peters. (links to the three videos: <a href="https://www.youtube.com/watch?v=l851EZo1dEA" target="_blank">first</a>, <a href="https://www.youtube.com/watch?v=rizTPODbB1s" target="_blank">second</a>, <a href="https://www.youtube.com/watch?v=tdwm1yXfcxk" target="_blank">third</a>)
+Our Lady of the Rosary Church remains a beloved landmark in the community.
+In 2020, and extensive restoration was undertaken to restore and repair the church and its well-known artwork.
+Local TV station KUSI broadcast three short videos documenting the restoration, each featuring as host interior designer, Joan Peters.

+To watch the KUSI videos, click the links. <a href="https://www.youtube.com/watch?v=l851EZo1dEA" target="_blank">Preserving the Past</a>, <a href="https://www.youtube.com/watch?v=rizTPODbB1s" target="_blank">Restoring the Paintings</a>, <a href="https://www.youtube.com/watch?v=tdwm1yXfcxk" target="_blank">How Restoration Benefits for the Community</a>.